Exawind/tioga/README.md

 ## News

-TIOGA is currently under development with funding from the DoE ExaWind program towards developing overset capability in the DoE NALU code for large scale wind farm simulations
+TIOGA is currently under development with funding from the DoE ExaWind program towards developing overset capability in the DoE ExaWind codes for large scale wind farm simulations.

 ## References